-Mint Directors Conference (MDC) member research of 6,000 people in Europe and Australia has confirmed that many retailers are refusing cash payments altogether, effectively locking out societal groups who do not qualify for cards, or cannot afford cashless payment methods.
+An industrial facility manufacturing coins.
+Directors Conference (MDC) member research of 6,000 people in Europe and Australia has confirmed that many retailers are refusing Money in physical form such as banknotes and coins. payments altogether, effectively locking out societal groups who do not qualify for cards, or cannot afford cashless A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. methods.

 These are people without the financial means or ability to participate in cashless payments.
 They may not be able to afford a smartphone, cannot qualify for a debit card or lack the technological ability to operate cashless payment methods.